 However, the shipping community is urged to continue to be vigilant and use the information on the riskiest locations and patterns of the perpetrators to prepare for all possible scenarios.
 Hopefully, it will help to lessen the number of incidents in the future, not only in Asia but worldwide as well.

 What should the industry do to fight the growing threat of maritime piracy?
-Ask shipping majors and government officials during premium networking breaks at the 2nd Green Maritime Forum in Hamburg on 2 April.
-For tickets to the event, visit http://bit.ly/GMFBlog.
+Ask shipping majors and government officials during premium networking breaks at the 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October 2019.
+For tickets to the event, visit www.gssummit.org.